openstack/puppet-openstack-guide/doc/source/ci.rst

 ######################

-This is a list of the CI jobs that are running against most of Puppet OpenStack modules: The code that configure Jenkins jobs is hosted by `project-config
+This is a list of the CI jobs that are running against most of the Puppet OpenStack modules: The code that configures Jenkins jobs is hosted by `project-config
 <http://git.openstack.org/cgit/openstack-infra/project-config/tree/jenkins
 /jobs/puppet-module-jobs.yaml>`__.